EFavDB/efavdb.github.io-src/content/articles/drafts/intro-rl-by-example.md

 MDPs provide a framework for approaching the problem by defining the value of each state, the value functions, and using the value functions to define what a “best policy” means.
 The value functions are unique solutions to the Bellman equations, and the MDP is “solved” when we know the optimal value function.

-*The uniqueness of the solution to the Bellman equations for finite MDPs is stated without proof in Ref [2], but Ref [1] motivates it briefly via the contraction mapping theorem.

 ### Example code